ibm-cloud-docs/BlockStorage/mounting_debian10.md

 {: #configcreddebi10}
 {: step}

-Edit the following settings in `/etc/iscsi/iscsid.conf` by using the user name and password from the {{site.data.keyword.cloud}} console.
+Edit the following settings in `/etc/iscsi/iscsid.conf` by using the username and password from the {{site.data.keyword.cloud}} console.
 Use uppercase for CHAP names.

 ```text
 node.session.auth.authmethod = CHAP